davidmarkclements/fast-redact/readme.md

 #### `serialize` – `Function | Boolean` – `(JSON.stringify)`

-The `serialize` option may be a function of a boolean.
+The `serialize` option may either be a function or a boolean.
 If a function is supplied, this will be used to `serialize` the redacted object.
 It's important to understand that for performance reasons `fast-redact` *mutates* the original object, then serializes, then restores the original values.
 So the object passed to the serializer is the exact same